WVU Tech community celebrates MLK Day with more than 360 hours of community service

 “I think this is a really cool idea where they can involve the community with something as simple as bowls.
 The kids made these bowls.
 Now college students are glazing them.
 Other people will sell them.
 A lot of people come together to make this happen from a lot of different ages and backgrounds.
 It's so amazing to see this come together," she said.

 Students also worked with One Voice on projects at the organization’s headquarters and the Garments of Praise community closet, where they helped paint, organize and distribute clothing and food items to those in need.
-(Be sure to check out this WNVS story about 9-year-old Chance Lipford, who organized the day’s event.)

 On campus, student volunteers spent their time in the Innovation Building helping the Community Transformation Project organize projects and inventory robotics kits.
 The project offers weekend STEAM programming for area K-12 students.
 On Saturdays, the organizations teaches kids everything from coding and robotics to urban gardening and entrepreneurship.